yeliudev/nncore/README.md

 ## Installation

-You may install nncore from PyPI
+You may install nncore directly from PyPI

 ```
 pip install nncore
 ```

-or directly from source
+or manually from source

 ```
 git clone https://github.com/yeliudev/nncore.git
 cd nncore
 pip install -e .
 ```

+## Getting Started

+Please refer to our [documentation](https://nncore.readthedocs.io/) for how to incorperate nncore into your projects.

 ## Acknowledgements